Ian Galliguez

-Ian Galliguez (born December 11, 1975) is a Filipino actress known for her comedic role in the television show Labs Ko Si Babe.
+Ian Galliguez (born December 11, 1975) is a Filipino actress known for her comedic role in the television show Labs Ko si Babe.
 She has appeared on numerous shows on ABS-CBN.

 Galliguez is of a mixed descent with Spanish, Portuguese, Chinese and Filipino ancestry.
 She is the mother of one girl and twin boys.

 Background

 Before acting on television and movies, Galliguez was a Theatre actress and an English teacher.
 She has a degree in Mass Communications from St. Scholastica's College in Manila.

 Career

 She was seen on Princess and I, playing Noemi - a Drukpah from the Kingdom of Yang Don.

 Galliguez was on Guns and Roses, as Axl, the police 'partner' and best friend of Onat Marasigan, who is played by Ejay Falcon.
 She was seen on Magkaribal, playing Cora, the market stall owner who was transformed into a runway supermodel.
-Ian's past appearances on primetime TV also include Rosalka, Pangako Sa 'Yo, Detour, Maalaala Mo Kaya and Only You.
+She appearances on primetime TV also include Rosalka, Pangako Sa 'Yo, Detour, Maalaala Mo Kaya and Only You.

 On the silver screen, Ian has appeared in a movie with Aga Muhlach and Joyce Jimenez in the comedy Narinig Mo na ba ang Latest?, directed by Joey Reyes.
 She has also featured on two award-winning independent films - Blood Bank and Paano Ko Sasabihin?.

-In 2018, she came back on showbiz and did Playhouse and Parasite Island as her comeback Kapamilya projects.
+In 2018, she came back on showbiz and did with Playhouse and Parasite Island as her comeback Kapamilya projects.